spion/spion.github.com/src/documents/posts/closures-are-unavoidable-in-node.html.md

 passed to the next callback.
 And unfortunately, in node this means creating closures.

-There really is no other option: node core functions only take callback functions.
-If we want to pass context with that callback function, we *have* to create a closure.
+There really is no other option.
+Node core functions only take callback functions.
+If we want to pass context with those callback function, we *have* to create a closure.
+Its the only mechanism in JS that allows you to pass context together with a function.

 And yeah, `bind` is also a closure:

     function bind(fn, ctx) {
         return function bound() {